-Keeping a house cool and well-ventilated is important both for the comfort of its residents and for the health of the house itself.
+Keeping a house cool and well-ventilated is important for both the comfort of its residents and the health of the house itself.
 Attics need to stay dry and climate-conditioned to prevent mold and ice dams from developing.
 Overly heated attics can even ruin shingles.
 Two products—whole house fans and attic fans—help to mitigate these problems and more.

 Whole House Fan vs. Attic Fan: Major Differences

-While a whole house fan and an attic fan perform similar functions—both help to ventilate and cool down a house—there is one major difference: the areas that they address.
-A whole house fan draws out air from the whole house and deposits it in the attic.
+While a whole house fan and an attic fan perform similar functions—both help to ventilate and cool down a house—there is one major difference: the areas they address.
+A whole house fan draws out air from the entire house and deposits it in the attic.
 An attic fan draws out air from just the attic and sends it outside.

 Whole House Fan